MastracciN/mastraccin.github.io/README.md

-# My Portfolio
+# Portfolio

-Built with React and Tailwind CSS
+Built with React, Vite, and Tailwind CSS.